jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 321 Change or cancellation of enforcement order
 (1) Without limiting section 320(5), any person directly affected by an enforcement order may at any time apply to the Environment Court in the prescribed form to change or cancel the order.
 (2) Sections 317 to 319 (which relate to notification, hearing, and decision) apply to every application under subsection (1) as if it were an application for an enforcement order.
+(3) No person may apply to change or cancel an order that revokes a resource consent on the grounds set out in section 314(1)﻿(ea).

 **Abatement notices**